Skip to Content

 In fact, doing Vegas solo has become so popular, that there’s an entire ecosystem of resources growing around the trend.
-Among the most useful forums is the “Solo Las Vegas” Facebook group which has amassed over 29,000 members and is chock-full of tips, tricks, and ideas for doing Vegas by yourself.
+Among the most useful is the “Solo Las Vegas” Facebook group which has amassed 33,000+ members and is chock-full of tips, tricks, and ideas.

 As a frequent solo traveler myself, I figured it’d be helpful to share my experience and help you brainstorm some things to do in Vegas by yourself.

-The Reality of Doing Vegas Solo – What is it Like?
+The Reality of Visiting Solo – What is it Like?

-For those of you that are extroverts that cringe at the thought of limited interaction, you don’t need to be isolated.
+For those of you who are extroverts who cringe at the thought of limited interaction, you don’t need to be isolated.
 Social contact and new friendships are easy to make at a craps table, at bars, clubs, etc. If you’re outgoing and want to be around people, that is absolutely within the realm of possibilities.

-The ability to do WHAT you want, WHEN you want, at YOUR own speed, is what makes doing Vegas solo a great option for many.
+The ability to do WHAT you want, WHEN you want, at YOUR own speed, is what makes being on your own special.

 Is Doing Vegas By Yourself Safe?

-Absolutely.
-Now, you clearly will want to take the same precautions you would at home or any other travel destination, but there is a heavy security presence on both the Las Vegas Strip and Fremont Street.
+With that being said, you obviously want to take the same precautions you would at home or any other travel destination, but there’s a heavy security presence on both the Strip and Fremont Street.

 I’d recommend sticking to tourist centers, especially after dark.
 For instance, exploring the side streets behind Fremont Street after dark isn’t recommended due to the prevalence of a more transient, unpredictable crowd.